AlmirPro25/gemini-pro-studio/whatsapp-bridge/README.md

-# 📱 WhatsApp Bridge - Integração com Gemini Pro Studio
+# 📱 WhatsApp Bridge - Integration with prox ai studio

-Ponte entre WhatsApp Web.js e Gemini Pro Studio, permitindo usar todas as funcionalidades do app via WhatsApp.
+Bridge between WhatsApp Web.js and prox ai studio, allowing you to use all app features via WhatsApp.

 ## 🚀 Funcionalidades